jyosa/MaPhi/README.md

 MORDRED

+RDKIT

 ### How to install MOPAC2016:

 MOPAC is a semiempirical software free for academics, you need first to fill a form to get an academic license [here](http://openmopac.net/form.php)

-Then download MOPAC2016 in this [link](http://openmopac.net/Download_MOPAC_Executable_Step2.html), please download the file corresponding to "Download 64-bit MOPAC2016 for LINUX" or "Download 64-bit CPU+GPU MOPAC2016 for LINUX" if you have GPU graphic card.
+Then, download MOPAC2016 in this [link](http://openmopac.net/Download_MOPAC_Executable_Step2.html), please download the file corresponding to "Download 64-bit MOPAC2016 for LINUX" or "Download 64-bit CPU+GPU MOPAC2016 for LINUX" if you have GPU graphic card.

-Once you get the installation file follow the next steps:
+Once you get the installation file, follow the next steps:

 1. Create a directory called "/opt/mopac/"